Remember that perfect run you once had, when everything felt smooth and free and like you could run forever?

 Lisa K., camp participant

 The Balanced Runner Online Camp is built around recorded audio Feldenkrais lessons released weekly so you can have an immersive learning experience that fits your schedule.
-The lessons move you in a structured way through all the key elements of running technique so by the end you have absolutely mastered them.
+The lessons move you in a structured way through all the key elements of running technique so by the end you have mastered them.
 I’ve tested these lessons and sequences for more than a decade and made sure they work for every runner.
 Here’s what you’ll learn week-by-week:

 Week 1: Learn how to use healthy core action–the specific actions of your pelvis, abdominals, back, and upper body essential for running–and how it helps your legs work better and reduces stress.
 This lesson usually is enough all by itself to relieve runners’ knee, or patellofemoral syndrome.

 Week 2: learn how to use gravity to make your running easier rather than uncomfortable and damaging by harnessing the energy of ground reaction force.
 You’ll discover how to take the stress off your feet, calves, and knees by using the little-known relationship between your head and your glutes so the right muscles work when you run.
-This usually really helps people with plantar fasciitis, achilles tendon problems, hamstring problems, and back problems.
+This helps people with plantar fasciitis, achilles tendon problems, hamstring problems, and back problems.

 Week 5: This week brings the preceding four tegether and gives you a really practical way to set yourself up for a good run every time you go out.

 Week 6: This week we take all the improvements you’ve made to the next level by working on something runners generally fail to prioritize: the armswing, upper spine, and head.
 In all my professional experience, I’ve learned that the biggest improvements in how a runner feels and performs come from the improvements they make in their technique high up in their bodies–counterintuitive but true!

-In addition to these lessons, the camp includes live webinars covering:
+In addition to these lessons, the camp includes webinars covering: